zipper3030/intro-to-pygame/WorkshopGuide.md

 ### The GameObjects Class

 Because we will be creating several different types of objects (a player object, enemies, and treasure), let's create a parent object class from which we can derive each of the other classes.
 This `GameObjects` class will house all of the basic attributes and functionality that each object shares in common with the others.
+Outside of our `Game` class, create a new class called `GameObjects`:

 ```python
 class GameObjects: